 Check your property's zoning, browse designs & get contractor estimates for your ADU project:

-City Hint: The city permitted a total of 13 ADU projects in the past year of 2019, which is below the average compared to other cities in California.
+City Hint: The City of Oxnard permitted a total of 143 ADU projects in the past year of 2020.

 Number of ADUs allowed:

 Under state law, each single-family home may now add at least one Accessory Dwelling Unit.
 Owner occupied single-family lots may add one Accessory Dwelling Unit and one Junior Accessory Dwelling Unit (JADU).